learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

 Your `Recipe` model should also:

 - constrain the `title` to be present.
-- constrain the `instructions` to be present and at least 50 characters long.
+- constrain the `instructions` to be present and at least 50 characters long, alternately you may use a custom validation.

 Run the migrations after creating your models.
 You'll need to run `flask db init` before running `flask db revision autogenerate` or